pengzhao-intel/xetla/media/docs/construct_a_gemm.md

 # Construct High Performance GEMM by XeTLA API

-In this document, we will illustrate how to construct a GEMM using the XeTLA API, both in kernel and workgroup level.
-And, we will explore the relationship between the GEMM shape and other relevant parameters as well as when the `splitK` or `streamK` algorithm is needed.
+In this document, we will demonstrate how to construct a General Matrix Multiply (GEMM) operation using the XeTLA API, both at the kernel and workgroup levels.
+Additionally, we will explore the relationship between the GEMM shape and other relevant parameters, as well as when to employ the `splitK` or `streamK` algorithms.

-As below diagram shown, each workgroup will calcuate a sub-matrix, blue box of output C, and then the sub-matrix will be continously divided into multiple tiles of `sg_tile_n` by `sg_tile_m`.
-These tiles will be assigned to subgroup.
-Finally, these tile operator will be mapped into the real hardware instructions, such as a `tile_load` and `mma`.
+As shown in the diagram below, each workgroup will calculate a sub-matrix, represented by the blue box in output C. Subsequently, this sub-matrix will be continuously divided into multiple tiles, with dimensions `sg_tile_n` by `sg_tile_m`.
+These tiles will then be assigned to subgroups.
+Finally, these tile operations will be mapped to the actual hardware instructions, such as `2d load` and `mma`.

 ![ALT](/media/docs/dom.jpg "GEMM decomposition by workgroup and subgroup")